markokajzer/discord-soundbot/README.md

 All sounds will be added to a queue and played in succession.
 To halt the playback and empty the queue type `!stop`.

-### Searching sounds
+### Tagging and searching sounds

-When your library of sounds gets too big and you forget what kinds of sounds you added, you can search for specific sounds with `!search <tag>`.
+When your library of sounds gets too big and you forget what kinds of sounds you have, you can add tags to sounds.

+You can add tags to sounds with `!tag <sound> <tag>`.
+You can specify one or more sounds.
+You can get the tags of a sound with `!tag <sound>`.
+You can also remove all tags from a sound with `!tag <sound> clear`.

+To search for specific sounds use `!search <tag>`.
+It will look for the name of the sound as well as tags that you might have added to the sound.

 ### Renaming sounds